emilyteaford/tardy-tracker/README.md

 - no contact information is exposed to
 - has to run on a chromebook

+### Nice to Haves
-*would be nice to have a place for excuse
+- a place for excuse
-*would be nice to have a special notification for number of minutes arrived after start of class *would be nice to have an automatic parent contact ---> text, email,
+- a special notification for number of minutes arrived after start of class
+- an automatic parent contact: text/email,